|POLICY TITLE:||Carnegie Mellon University Computing Policy|

 Respect for Others’ Property and Privacy Rights

 Users are responsible to respect copyright agreements and intellectual property ownership.
-Any material that is the work of another, whether explicitly copyrighted or not, should not be distributed by a user without appropriate acknowledgement and/or permission of the creator; unless permission has been granted by the owner of copyright protected materials, distribution of copyright protected material via the university network or computer systems is prohibited.
-So while the university has been granted permission by software vendors to distribute certain software packages via the network, it is not generally permissible for individual users to distribute that same software to others via the university network or computer systems.
+Any material that is the work of another, whether explicitly copyrighted or not, should not be distributed by any user without appropriate acknowledgement and/or permission of the creator.
+Unless permission has been granted by the owner of copyright protected materials, distribution of copyright protected material via the university network or computer systems is prohibited.
+While the university has been granted permission by software vendors to distribute certain software packages via the network, it is not generally permissible for individual users to distribute that same software to others via the university network or computer systems.
 See the sections in this policy on Misuse and Inappropriate Behavior.
 While there may be cases in which property rights to particular programs, data, etc., are ambiguous or in dispute, the user must assume that any information not created by himself or herself belongs to someone else and must respect that person’s privacy and property rights to that information.
 (In certain situations, even information created by the user may not belong to that user but rather to the university or others.)
-This policy is not intended to limit “fair use” as permitted under the Copyright Act and users having questions about whether a particular use constitutes a “fair use” may consult the General Counsel for advice.
+This policy is not intended to limit “fair use” as permitted under the Copyright Act and users having questions about whether a particular use constitutes a “fair use” may consult the Office of the General Counsel for advice.

 Where a resource such as memory, CPU time or access to network resources belongs to the whole community collectively, it must be shared.